lxnpub/practMachineLeaning/final.md

 ### Executive summary

-This project analyze a data set collected from measurement devices attached on 6 participants while they are doing weight lifting exercises, then proceeds to build a series of random forest models to predict the manner in which they did the exercise.
-A k-fold (k=10) corss validation is performed on the subdivisions of the training data; the missclassification rates and OOB error rates are calculated for each fold step; a final model is selected based these rates;
+This project analyses a data set collected from measurement devices attached on 6 participants while they are doing weight lifting exercises, then proceeds to build a series of random forest models to predict the manner in which they did the exercise.
+A k-fold (k=10) cross validation is performed on the subdivisions of the training data; the missclassification rates and OOB error rates are calculated for each fold step; a final model is selected based these rates;
 and the final model is used to precdict 20 different test cases.